Problems with Lavender ?

 Lack of Enough Light

+The second biggest problem is not enough sun.
 Lavender comes from a dry climate region that has tons of sun.
 This plant loves to sunbathe!
 Think about hot, sunny, breezy days at your favorite beach and you have what it likes.
-Learn how to move or transplant your Lavender plants.

 Frequently people plant Lavender where they want it to be and not where it prefers to be.
 Find a warm, sunny, airy location, and choose the right Lavender variety for your area.
 Prepare the soil if necessary by loosening it and adding sand to loosen compacted clay soils and promote much needed drainage.

-Problems with Pruning
+Problems with Pruning Lavender Plants

 The last problem many people have is with pruning and shaping their plant.
-If you want a nice compact bushy plant that has a nice mounded shape you will need to prune twice a season cutting back the green growth by half shortly after harvesting your Lavender flowers.
+If you want a compact bushy plant that has a nice mounded shape you will need to prune twice a season cutting back the green growth by half shortly after harvesting your Lavender flowers.

 In olden times people did not prune their plant and allowed it to grow large forming a big shrub.
 This occurred in the cottage herb gardens where there were drifts of flowers.
 These Lavender plants had old woody growth and bare spots but were loved all the same.

-Now a days many prefer them as well groomed shaped plants which does greatly increase the flower production.
+Now a days many prefer them as well groomed cushion shaped plants which does greatly increase the flower production.
 We do grow it for the Lavender flowers don't we?